-While she initially undertook her writing in the humble surroundings of the Edinburgh’s cafés, she completed the last scenes of her final book, Harry Potter and the Deathly Hallows in one of the hotel’s grandest suites, Room 552.
+While she initially undertook her writing in the humble surroundings of Edinburgh’s cafés, she completed the last scenes of her final book, Harry Potter and the Deathly Hallows in one of the hotel’s grandest suites, Room 552.

-The suite, renamed ‘The JK Rowling Suite’ in her honour, contains her writing desk as well as a marble bust of Hermes, the Greek god of travel, signed by the author.
-Book ahead and stay the night here to immerse yourself in the ultimate Harry Potter experience!
+Renamed The J.K.
+Rowling Suite in her honour, the sumptuous suite has an owl door knocker and contains her writing desk as well as a marble bust of Hermes, the Greek god of travel, which is signed by the author.
+Stay the night here to immerse yourself in the ultimate Harry Potter experience!

 The Writers’ Museum

 Did you know that Edinburgh was the first city in the world to be designated a UNESCO City of Literature?